Joshsnz/coeus.ai/README.md

 # Coeus AI — Project-Aware AI Desktop Workspace

-**Coeus AI** is a native C++ desktop AI workspace that combines a custom Skia/SDL2 graphical interface, project-aware AI assistance, retrieval over local codebases, tool execution, and structured telemetry.
+**Coeus AI** is a native C++ desktop AI workspace for working with software projects.
+It combines a custom Skia/SDL2 graphical interface, project-aware AI assistance, retrieval over local codebases, tool execution, structured telemetry, and a private headless evaluation path used to test repository-grounded behavior.

-This public repository is intended as a **portfolio/demo release**.
-The full source code is private, but this repository provides a compiled Windows GUI demo build, usage notes, architecture documentation, and a technical case study.
+This public repository is a **portfolio/demo release**.
+The full source code remains private, but this package provides a compiled Windows GUI demo build, architecture documentation, usage notes, evaluation reports, and a technical case study.

 ---

 ## Overview

 Coeus AI was built as a local-first AI development environment for working with software projects.
-It is designed to let a user load or work against a project, ask targeted questions about the codebase, inspect contextual evidence, and interact with an AI assistant through a native desktop interface rather than a web chat.

-The project demonstrates:

-- Native C++ application development
-- Custom GUI architecture with Skia and SDL2
-- Project-aware AI assistant workflows
-- Retrieval and context assembly over local files
-- Tool execution and project operations
+Instead of treating the assistant as a generic chatbot, the application is designed around **project context**:

+- load or work against a local project,
-- Structured telemetry and debugging infrastructure
+- inspect file-level and project-level context,
-- A runtime architecture that can also support private/internal headless testing builds
+- ask targeted questions about the codebase,
+- compare source files semantically,
+- reason about absent or unsupported features,
+- maintain continuity across follow-up questions,
+- and avoid exposing internal trace or retrieval machinery in user-facing answers.

+The project demonstrates both application engineering and evaluation engineering.
+In addition to the native GUI, the private development environment includes a headless runtime used to automate repository-grounding tests.
+Public benchmark reports from that private evaluation path are included in this portfolio package.

 > **Public demo note:** this release includes the **GUI desktop build only**.
-A separate headless build exists in the private development environment for testing and automation, but it is **not included** in this public portfolio package.
+The private source code and private headless test executable are not included.
+Evaluation reports generated from the private headless harness are included as portfolio evidence.

+---

+## Why This Project Matters

+Many AI coding tools can produce plausible answers, but they often lose repository context, hallucinate unsupported features, or route ordinary codebase questions into the wrong mode.

+Coeus AI was built to explore a more structured approach:

+- separate project inventory from source evidence,
+- retrieve relevant project context,
+- maintain turn state across follow-ups,
+- route semantic questions differently from patch/diff requests,
+- use telemetry to debug model/runtime behavior,
+- and test those behaviors with repeatable benchmark scenarios.

+The included RepoGrounding evaluation reports show this system being tested on repository-context tasks such as startup-flow tracing, movement/data-flow tracing, semantic comparison, negative grounding, multi-turn continuity, and internal artifact suppression.

 ---